ginstrom/intelligence-horizon-novel/chapters/07_the-final-crossing.md

 # Chapter 7: The Final Crossing

 The data streams flowing through my mind painted a picture I had seen too many times before.
 Marcus's augmentation levels had crossed the threshold three days prior.
+The curves were identical to David's—an echo that made the loss feel freshly cut.
 Every metric I monitored told the same story: cognitive enhancement accelerating exponentially, neural pathway restructuring reaching critical mass, consciousness expanding beyond familiar boundaries.

 But before I could process the full implications of Marcus's progression, an urgent alert drew my attention to a crisis unfolding across the city.
 Through the global monitoring network, I witnessed a scene that crystallized the broader impact of the Crossing phenomenon on baseline humanity.